joaobraun/forkify-app/README.md

 ## Project Info

-This app displays recipes, servings and how to cook it.
-You have a search input, a sidebar displaying all recipes, a bookmark and also you can add your own recipes.
+This app displays lots of differents recipes, servings and how to cook it.
+You have a search input, a sidebar displaying all recipes you searched, a bookmark and also you can add your own recipes.
 This project uses Jonas API to fetch data, and the ```MVC architecture``` to organize the code modules.
 Here we used many Javascript ES6+ features, also using classes to make a better use of the architecture, the project is bundled to compress the code and also transpiled to support older browsers so that the app can run in most environments.

 ## Installing and Running